-Although the residents remain under lockdown, the visitors kept away, and the museums and cafés closed, Paris has not stood still.
+Although the residents remained under lockdown, the visitors kept away, and the museums and cafés closed again from October 2020, Paris has not stood still.
 Renovations, transformations, and preparations for new openings continued despite the pandemic.
 They simply await permission to reopen to the public once again.
-At first scheduled for January 20th, a rise in Covid-19 cases has once again pushed back the date to a more vague promise of “by the end of February”.
-And it’s still anyone’s guess when the borders will open to non-European visitors.
-In the meantime, here’s a taste of what awaits us when the city’s cultural institutions can finally open to the public again!
+And that day is finally on the horizon!
+On May 19th all museums and monuments in France can once more open to the public (with social distancing rules in place, of course).
+International visitors will be welcomed starting June 9th.
+In the meantime, here’s a taste of what awaits you when you’re finally able to rediscover Paris’s museums and monuments once more!

 New Museum & Monument Openings

 The most hyped opening of the season is the Collection Pinault-Paris, a new contemporary art museum set in the former Bourse de Commerce at Les Halles opening later this month.
-The completely restored circular building that most recently housed the Paris Chamer of Commerce is now features “thematic hangings of works in the (François) Pinault Collection, monographic exhibitions devoted to major artists, commissions, cartes blanches, and in situ installations.”
+The completely restored circular building that most recently housed the Paris Chamber of Commerce is now featuring “thematic hangings of works in the (François) Pinault Collection, monographic exhibitions devoted to major artists, commissions, cartes blanches, and in situ installations.”
+Opening May 19th.

 Museum & Monument Re-Openings

 The Maison de Victor Hugo at the Place des Vosges (Marais) was supposed to open in November after a major renovation including the creation of a garden courtyard.
-It will be open in 2021 as soon as the Covid-19 restrictions are lifted, with two temporary expositions: Auguste Biard, the Traveling Painter and The Drawings of Victor Hugo.
+The museum’s permanent collection opens May 19th.
+The temporary exhibition The Drawings of Victor Hugo will open June 10th.

-Nearby, the Carnavalet – History of Paris Museum on the Rue des Francs-Bourgeois will finally be reopening in spring 2021 after undergoing several years of renovations to rearrange and present the collections in a more meaningful way.
+Nearby, the Carnavalet – History of Paris Museum on the Rue des Francs-Bourgeois will finally be reopening on May 29th after undergoing several years of renovations to rearrange and present the collections in a more meaningful way.
 The first temporary exhibition — Henri Cartier Bresson, Revoir Paris — is sure to draw crowds.

-The Albert-Kahn Museum in Boulogne (eastern suburb of Paris) will reopen this year after renovations including a new 2,300m² building, a museum of prints, a 120-seat auditorium, and opening of a Japanese tearoom and restaurant.
+The Albert-Kahn Museum in Boulogne (eastern suburb of Paris) will reopen this year after renovations including a new 2,300m² building, a museum of prints, a 120-seat auditorium, and the opening of a Japanese tearoom and restaurant.
 The gardens have already reopened for visits.
 No exact date yet for the museum.

 And since you most likely missed it unless you were in Paris between lockdowns in 2020…